My rules for social media (you can adapt your own always) – These I apply in real life too:

 I don’t get hung up on time I spend – as long as it’s time well spent.
-If social media is like this – it’s an educational tool, resource, and contributes to knowledge.
+If social media is like this for me – it’s an educational tool, resource, and contributes to knowledge.
 I share funny stuff, cute stuff, I learn more, I empathize, I filter, I enjoy!

 At a certain point I learned this lesson: